ericmandel/ericmandel/README.md

 It was A. N. Whitehead who supplied a key to understanding this process-driven view of the world:

-*Creativity achieves its supreme task  of transforming disjointed multiplicity, with its diversities in opposition, into ... unity, with its diversities in contrast*
+*...
+Creativity achieves its supreme task  of transforming disjointed multiplicity, with its diversities in opposition, into ... unity, with its diversities in contrast ...*

 If I have produced anything of value, most of the credit must be given to the practical wisdom contained in these ideas.
 That I so often fell short is, of course, solely my responsibiity.